You can help the Sandy River!

-The Sandy River Basin Watershed Council works with landowners, community groups, businesses and local governments to restore habitat, and maintain and improve water quality in the Sandy River and its tributaries.
+The Sandy River Watershed Council works with landowners, community groups, businesses and local governments to restore habitat, and maintain and improve water quality in the Sandy River and its tributaries.
 We are local people working together to make decisions and take action because we care about the rivers, communities and the land.

 As a landowner

 - You can work with the Council to restore habitat on your land.
 We can help you get rid of invasive plants and replace them with native plants you’ll enjoy.